FAQ about the International Development Fellows Program

 Does CRS help defer student loan payments?

 Deferment decisions are made at the discretion of lenders.
-CRS will provide documentation regarding participation in the program and stipend amount.
+CRS will provide documentation regarding participation in the program and the stipend amount.
 Fellows have received deferments in the past.

 Employment with CRS